timfelle/PointCloudRegistration/README.md

 functionality in depth.
 The test scripts located in Testing/shell is designed to run through the main test script runtest.sh.
 Runtest.sh is designed to setup temporary file locations and log files for the tests.
+Additional information can be found in the README located in the testing folder.
 Matlab version R2018b is used for testing.

 ## Authors